import warnings

 Positive to East.
 Range (0 to 360) or (-180 to +180).

-User can provide in degrees (`float`) or hexadecimal (`string`).
+User can provide in degrees (`float`) or sexagesimal (`string`).

 The Latitude of the site in degrees.

-User can provide in degrees (float) or hexadecimal (string).
+User can provide in degrees (float) or sexagesimal (string).

-The height of the site in meters above see level.
+The height of the site in meters above sea level.

-The ephemeris used to locate the observer on space.
+The ephemeris used to locate the observer in space.

-It can be "horizons" to use horizons or a list of kernels
+It can be ``'horizons'`` to use JPL Horizons or a list of SPICE kernels.

 Examples